sarutlaa/tinitiate-aws-glue/markdown/set-up-instructions.md

 ### Step 5:
 * Set Output and Scheduling
-   1. Select the Target Database, we have already created glue_db .
+   1. Select the Target Database, we have already created glue_db . ( Create a database in database, if you want to add in a new database )
    2. If Database is not created then click Add Database to create one.
    3. select the frequency on which the crawler to run.
    4. Click next